backstage/backstage/beps/0003-metadata-on-relations/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

-- Supplying override data on the Component itself.
-- Relations as separate objects
--

 ## 1. Supplying override data on the Component itself.